ssafari/ai-book-seller/README.md

 - Database storage using MongoDB.
 - LLM and Agentic AI for handling sales and orders.

+Book selling tasks are devided into these service:

+- book-repository
+- book-order
+- book-shipping
+- crew-agents
+- data-pipline

 This project is under development...

+#### book-repository service

+Handling book database operations.
+Connecting to a MongoDB